 8. Botanical Garden of Forest Research Institute (FRI), Dehradun:

-The botanical garden occupies about 10 hectare in this 500-hectares forest research institutes east.
+The botanical garden occupies about 10 hectares in this 500-hectares forest research institutes east.
 The garden was started in 1934 at an altitude of 663 m.
-It has played an important role in the introduction of forest trees, ornamental and other economic plants and indigenous flora of India.
+It has played an important role in the introduction of forest trees, ornamental and other economic plants, and the indigenous flora of India.
 The collection of water plants is also pleasing.

-You may want to read more about ‘10 garden around the world you must visit’
+You may want to read more about ‘10 gardens around the world you must visit

 Have you visited any of these gardens?
 Let us know in the comments section below.